 Any thoughts on the work of HAEi?

-As a young HAE patient, I wholeheartedly endorse HAEi’s Youngsters’ Summer Camp program and efforts to have special youth activities during the global conferences like the most recent one in Vienna, Austria.
+As a young HAE patient, I wholeheartedly endorse HAEi’s Youngsters’ Summer Camp program and efforts to have special youth activities during the global conferences like the one in Vienna, Austria.
 I also find it impressive that HAEi has presently six Regional Patient Advocates who are responsible for helping interested patients form national organizations and providing technical and other assistance to existing groups looking to expand their membership or broaden access to modern HAE medicines.
 I strongly recommend that member organizations make full use of HAEi’s free web hosting services and HAEi Connect – a secure, custom-built relational database that will help member organizations manage their membership and communications.
 HAEi’s presence in China, India, Sub-Sahara Africa, Latin America, Eastern Europe, the Philippines, and Southeast Asia shows that HAEi is making smart, forward-looking strategic investments in the power of patient advocacy.

 A closing remark, Yujin?